glato/emerge/README.md

 > - to appear by coming out of something or out from behind something
 > - to become known, especially as a result of examining something or asking questions about it

-The goal of this project is to create a free/open source tool, that can be easily used by anyone with interest in software development, software architecture and software metrics to gather more insights about those topics.
+The main goal of this project is to create a free/ open source tool, that can easily be used by anyone with interest in software development, software architecture and software metrics to gather more insights about those topics.
+Further is should facilitate/ support getting a better understanding of a software project and its architecture.

 ## The following features are currently supported by emerge